Balsamorhiza sagittata: Description

-B. deltoidea is similar but is greener, less hairy, and does not retain its ray flowers for long.
+B. deltoidea is similar, but is greener, less hairy, and does not retain its ray flowers for long.

 Distribution and habitat

 The plant's native range extends from British Columbia and Alberta in the north, southward as far as northern Arizona and the Mojave Desert of California, and as far east as the Black Hills of South Dakota.
-It grows in many types of habitat from mountain forests to grassland to desert scrub.
+It grows in many types of habitats from mountain forests to grassland to desert scrub.
 It is drought tolerant.

 Ecology

 The species hybridizes with Balsamorhiza hookeri.

 Grazing animals find the plant palatable, especially the flowers and developing seed heads.
 Elk and deer browse the leaves.

 Uses

 Coming into season in late spring, all of the plant can be eaten—particularly the leaves (raw or cooked), roots (cooked), and the seeds, raw or pounded into flour.
 It can be bitter and pine-like in taste.
 The leaves are best collected when young and can carry a citrus flavor.

 Many Native American groups, including the Nez Perce, Kootenai, Cheyenne, and Salish, utilized the plant as a food and medicine.
 The seeds were particularly valuable as food or used for oil.
 In 1806, William Clark collected a specimen near the White Salmon River, and both he and Frederick Pursh noted that the stem was eaten raw by the American natives.